clockworkdaniel/translators-aid/README.md

 - Click 'Load Unpacked' and choose the 'Chrome Extension' folder
 - The extension should be ready to use

-Some functionality is only exists if rather than using the extension you run the function in your console (see renderHighlights.js).
+Some functionality only exists if, rather than using the extension, you run the function in your console (see renderHighlights.js).
 In the future this functionality will be added into the extension UI, in fact the main next steps would be to improve the UI.